Don't Tell Me How To Ruin The Springers Show

 About a year later “The Best of Jerry Springer DVD” came out and I was the first scene on it.

-There was my 15 minutes of fame.
+There were my 15 minutes of fame.

 Or so I thought.